lVlyke/detest-bdd/README.md

 ### Template

-When writing unit tests, it's easy to write redundant test code repeatedly with only minor variations.
-This leads to code that's not only tedious to write, but hard to read and refactor in the future.
+When writing unit tests, it's easy to write redundant test cases repeatedly with only minor variations.
+This leads to code that's not only tedious to write, but also hard to read and refactor in the future.
 Test templates solve this issue by allowing you to write parts of your test code in a container that allow you to pass input values and modify the shape of the test code based on those inputs.

 #### Example

-First, let's look at an example of a unit test without ```Template```.

 Given this piece of code: